menandmice/micetro_docs/guides/implementation/install_central.rst

-Removing Men&Mice Central
+Removing Micetro Central
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Installing Men&Mice Central puts the following files on your system:
+Installing Micetro Central puts the following files on your system:

 .. csv-table::
   :header: "Description", "File(s) or directory"
   :widths: 30, 70

-  "Men&Mice Central daemon", "mmcentrald, usually in /usr/sbin or /usr/local/sbin"
-  "Data directory for Men&Mice Central", "Usually /var/mmsuite/mmcentral" "Update directory", "update, located in the data directory" "Preferences file", "preferences.cfg, located in the data directory" "init script, the shell script that can be used to control the service; used by init during system startup", "/etc/init.d/mmcentral"
+  "Micetro Central daemon", "mmcentrald, usually in /usr/sbin or /usr/local/sbin" "Data directory for Micetro Central", "Usually /var/mmsuite/mmcentral" "Update directory", "update, located in the data directory" "Preferences file", "preferences.cfg, located in the data directory" "init script, the shell script that can be used to control the service; used by init during system startup", "/etc/init.d/mmcentral"
   "settings file used by the init script (Ubuntu Linux only)", "/etc/default/mmcentral"

-To remove Men&Mice Central, first use the init script to stop the service (give it the "stop" argument).
+To remove Micetro Central, first use the init script to stop the service (give it the "stop" argument).
 Then simply delete the daemon and the init script, and remove any references to the init script in the rest of the boot system if necessary.
 Also delete the data directory if desired.

-Men&Mice Central configuration files on Linux
+Micetro Central configuration files on Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 See :ref:`config-linux`.

 .. _install-central-windows:

-Men&Mice Central on Windows
+Micetro Central on Windows
 ---------------------------

 Run the downloaded binary and follow the instructions on-screen.

 .. note::
-  Installing Men&Mice Central does not require special privileges.
+  Installing Micetro Central does not require special privileges.
 The service will be started automatically after installation.

 .. image:: ../../images/install-windows-service.png
   :width: 60%